 - Determining specifics of organ donation

-- Determining different kinds of treatment such as feeding tubes, medical procedures, or pain management methods
+- Electing to undergo or avoid different kinds of treatment, such as feeding tubes, medical procedures, or pain management methods

-- Deciding on blood transfusions, dialysis, or use of a respirator
+- Deciding on blood transfusions, dialysis, or the use of a respirator

-- Choosing administration of life-sustaining drugs and intravenous fluids
+- Making decisions relating to the administration of life-sustaining drugs and intravenous fluids

-If you begin thinking about your living will early on, you'll give yourself time to plan carefully and consult with your loved ones.
-Keep in mind that finances and property are handled in different estate planning documents, such as a will.
+It's a good idea to begin thinking about your living will early in the estate planning process.
+That way, you'll give yourself time to plan carefully and consult with your loved ones.
+Remember that finances and property are handled in different estate planning documents, such as a will.

 How It Works: State Laws for Health Care Directives

-Every state has some form of health care directive for residents to express medical care preferences and instructions.
-Keep in mind that states may use different terms and have different requirements and procedures.
+Every state has some form of health care directive for residents.
+Individuals can use these estate planning documents to express medical care preferences and instructions.
+Keep in mind that states may use different terms and have other requirements and procedures.

-For example, one state might use the term "living will," while another state uses the term "advance health care directive."
-Also, one state may require medical personnel to obey living will instructions, while another state merely provides medical personnel with legal immunity if they choose to obey will instructions.
+For example, one state might use the term "living will," while another uses "advance health care directive."
+Also, one state may require medical personnel to obey living will instructions.
+Another state may provide legal immunity to medical personnel if they follow the directive.

-If you have questions about your state's health care directive laws, it's smart to speak with an attorney.
+If you have questions about your state's health care directive laws, it's wise to seek legal advice from an attorney.